 5. Ankle Instability and Biomechanics

 Weak and wobbly ankles could be the result of overpronation.
 Overpronation weakens the supporting ligaments in your foot with excessive motion.
-When you overpronate, the placement of each step is slightly off-balance, causing your foot to roll inward and the shock of impact to be unevenly absorbed.
-Some degree of pronation is needed in running for shock absorption, but too much too quickly can cause increased ankle pain with running.
+When you overpronate, the placement of each step is slightly off-balance.
+This causes your foot to roll inward and the absorption of the shock of impact is painful.
+Some degree of pronation is essential in running for shock absorption, but too much too quickly can cause ankle pain with running.

 This type of injury can spread upward and outward through your feet and legs, causing chronic ankle pain with running that can be debilitating if left untreated.
 Stability running shoes or motion control shoes might be something to consider to keep those wobbly ankles in check.
 Have your shoes fitted by a professional to ensure you have the proper footwear for your foot type, injury, and chosen activity.
 Ankle exercises can also help you work this often ignored, but crucial, part of your body.
 These exercises can help you improve your ankle mobility and strength.